microsoft/sarif-tutorials/README.md

 these tutorials are _not_ an OASIS work product or endorsed by OASIS in any way.
 They represent my personal interpretation and explanation of the standard.

-## Work in progress
+## Status

+These tutorials now contain enough information to give you a solid background in SARIF.
-As you will see from the missing links in the table of contents, there's still much more I'd like to write about.
+As you will see from the "TODO" entries in the table of contents, there's much more I'd like to write about.
-Even so, I think there's enough useful information in these tutorials to be worth your while to read.
+But these are advanced topics that I will address when I have time.

+If you'd like an explanation of a SARIF feature that I haven't covered, please let me know by filing an issue in this repo

 ## <a id="contents"></a>Table of contents